ragumagu/keyboard_changes/README.md

 1. Modify the xmodmap files.
 2. Comment out the xkbcomp lines and uncomment the xmodmap lines.
 Also modify the paths in those lines, if any changes are required.
 3. Run the scripts using kk and kj aliases.
-Generate the new layouts.
+Cd into the keyboard_changes folder and generate the new layouts.
 ```
 $ kk
 $ xkbcomp :0 xkbNormal